 More young people are reconsidering their decision to attend a traditional four-year college – high financial costs in this era of high inflation is making everyone reconsider their big purchases.
 Others just want to start a career straight out of high school instead of spending 4 years in college.
-Regardless of the reason, a surgical technology program from a vocational school is a great option for those who want a high paying career without a degree.
+Regardless of the reason, a Tech in Surgery program from a vocational school is a great option for those who want a high paying career without a degree.

 Every year, 15 million Americans undergo some kind of surgery – that’s over 41,000 surgeries per day!
 (Facts.org, 2023).
-As life expectancy rises and healthcare technology improves, it is reasonable to expect that more surgeries will be needed in the future, and therefore more surgical technologists as well.
-The data imply that surgical tech jobs will grow about 6% in the decade of 2021-2031, indicating a stable job outlook (Bureau of Labor Statistics, 2022).
+As life expectancy rises and healthcare technology improves, it is reasonable to expect that more surgeries will be needed in the future, and therefore more Tech in Surgery as well.
+The data imply that Tech in Surgery jobs will grow about 6% in the decade of 2021-2031, indicating a stable job outlook (Bureau of Labor Statistics, 2022).

 The operating room (OR) is an energetic and crucial part of any hospital; nurses, doctors, anesthesiologists, and tech in surgery all come together to save the lives of their patients.
 Though most surgeries are not emergencies, every single one is intended to improve the long-term health and wellbeing of the patient.
 A shared goal like this motivates everyone in the OR to constantly learn how to improve their skills to assist in surgery and get the patient home safely.